opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

    os-node-02  1.3.7    dimr       -
    os-node-03  1.3.7    dimr       -
    ```
-1. **Optional**: Query the cluster to see how shard allocation changes as nodes are removed and replaced:
+1. **Optional**: Query the cluster to see how shard allocation changes as nodes are removed and replaced.
+You can execute this command at any time during the process to see how shard statuses change:
    ```bash
    curl -s "https://localhost:9201/_cat/shards" \
       -ku admin:admin